tokers/zstd-nginx-module/README.md

 **Context:** *http, server, location*

 Sets the number and size of buffers used to compress a response.
 By default, the buffer size is equal to one memory page.
 This is either 4K or 8K, depending on a platform.

+# Variables

+## $zstd_ratio

+Achieved compression ratio, computed as the ratio between the original and compressed response sizes.

 # Author